 While there is no way to undo a bicycle accident that has caused serious injuries, it may be possible to recover significant compensation from the at-fault driver’s insurance company.
 This may include money to pay medical bills, lost wages, rehabilitation costs and provide compensation for the pain and suffering the injured cyclist endures.

-If you or a loved one has been injured while cycling in Goldsboro or surrounding areas of North Carolina, it is important for you to explore your legal options with a personal injury attorney from the law firm of Strickland, Agner & Associates.
+If you or a loved one has been injured while cycling in Goldsboro or surrounding areas of North Carolina, it is important for you to explore your legal options with a personal injury attorney from the law firm of Strickland Agner Pittman.
 Our team of lawyers and legal professionals is ready to gather the evidence necessary to support your injury claim and handle all of the legal details for you.
 We have helped many accident victims recover the compensation they deserve.

 Call us now or fill out our online contact form for a free consultation that comes with no strings attached.